Support vector comparison machines: Support vector comparison machines

 \subsection{LP and QP for separable data}

 In our learning setup, the best comparison function is the one with maximum margin.
 We will define the margin in two different ways, which correspond to the linear program (LP) and quadratic program (QP) discussed below.
-To illustrate the differences between these max-margin comparison problems, in this section we assume that the training data are linearly separable.
-Later in Section~\ref{sec:kernelized-qp}, we propose an algorithm for learning a nonlinear function from non-separable data.
+To illustrate the differences between these max-margin comparison problems, in this subsection we assume that the training data are linearly separable.
+Later in Section~\ref{sec:kernelized-qp}, we propose an algorithm for learning a nonlinear function from non linearly-separable data.

 In the following linear program, we learn a linear ranking function $r(\mathbf x)=\mathbf w^\intercal \mathbf x$ that maximizes the margin $\mu$, defined in terms of ranking function values.
 The margin $\mu$ is the smallest rank difference between a decision boundary $r(\mathbf x)\in\{-1,1\}$ and a difference vector $r(\mathbf x_i'-\mathbf x_i)$.
 The max margin LP is